Erikabuckley/CardGameProject/README.md

 ## Running from jar file
-To run directly from the jar file, enter this comand in the terminal:
+To run directly from the jar file, ensure that test files are in the directory.
+Then enter this comand in the terminal:

 ```bash
 java -jar cards.jar